What is Red Hat OpenShift Virtualization?

 OpenShift Virtualization enables businesses to deliver a platform to:

 Jump-start your modernization strategy

-OpenShift Virtualization lets you bring your virtual machine apps and services directly to Kubernetes today.
+OpenShift Virtualization lets you bring your VM apps and services directly to Kubernetes today.
 Add VMs to container-based applications, and containerize those VMs over time.
 In the meantime, you gain complete control of all components of your application, VMs, containers, and serverless, all on a single platform.

-OpenShift Virtualization is ideal for teams that are shifting to cloud-native application development and have a large investment in conventional virtual machine technology.
+OpenShift Virtualization is ideal for teams that are shifting to cloud-native application development and have a large investment in conventional VM technology.